untwisted/untwisted/BOOK.md

     print "Failed to connect to %s:%s, errcode " % (addr, port), errno.errorcode[err]
 ~~~

-Once the handles are implemented, it is time to map the events in the 'create_connection' function.
+Once the handles are implemented, it is time to map the events in the create_connection function.

 ~~~python
     xmap(con, CONNECT, on_connect, addr, port)